Turnabout Intruder: Plot

 The Federation starship Enterprise answers a distress call from the planet Camus II, the site of an archaeological expedition.
 Among the survivors are Dr. Janice Lester, with whom Captain Kirk was once intimately involved, and the expedition's physician, Dr. Arthur Coleman.
 Coleman claims that Lester is suffering from radiation exposure.

-Dr. Coleman, Science Officer Spock and Chief Medical Officer Dr. McCoy leave to tend to the other survivors, leaving Lester and Kirk alone.
-The two reminisce about the time they spent together at Starfleet Academy and her lingering resentment at her inability to rise to captain due, she implies, to Starfleet's prohibiting female captains.
-Kirk explores the room, and as he examines an alien machine, she activates it, paralyzing him.
-She then joins Kirk in the machine and activates it again.
-From each of their bodies a ghostly image emerges and then disappears into the other's body.
-The person appearing to be Kirk then declares that Janice Lester has taken the place of Captain Kirk, and begins to strangle the person appearing to be Lester.
+While Lester and Kirk are alone they reminisce about their time together at Starfleet Academy.
+Lester blames sexism within Starfleet for her failure to become captain.
+When Kirk explores the room, she activates an alien machine that traps and paralyzes him.
+She then enters the machine herself and the machine switches their life-entity.
+The new "Kirk" declares that he will take command of the Enterprise and begins to strangle "Lester" but the returning Spock and McCoy interrupt him.

-Spock and McCoy return before “Kirk” can finish the job, and he orders the landing party and the remaining survivors back to the Enterprise.
-Once there, he gives Dr. Coleman full authority for treatment of “Janice Lester”, over McCoy's protests.

-Alone, Coleman and “Kirk” discuss the situation.
-It is revealed that the two conspired to kill the expedition's personnel.
-Lester has now achieved her lifelong goal of commanding a starship.
+Back on the ship, over McCoy's protests, "Kirk" gives Dr. Coleman full authority for treatment of "Lester" and it is revealed that Lester and Coleman conspired to kill the expedition's personnel.

-Spock becomes suspicious when “Kirk” orders a course change to the Benecia Colony to drop off “Lester” for medical attention, despite the fact that Benecia's medical facilities are comparatively primitive, and that it would unnecessarily interfere with their current mission.
+Spock becomes suspicious when "Kirk" orders a course change to the Benecia Colony to drop off "Lester" for medical attention, despite the fact that Benecia's medical facilities are comparatively primitive, and that it would unnecessarily interfere with their current mission.
 McCoy invokes his authority to order a medical examination of the captain, including a personality test.